 XI THE ROLE OF CONSTRUCTION LAWYERS

 When it is clear to a project team member that arbitration or litigation must be commenced, there is no doubt in that party's mind of the need to retain and be represented by legal counsel.
-However, this timing hardly presents that party with the best value that can be achieved with legal counsel: that best value occurs when legal counsel is part of the team from the very beginning of the project, as a guide through the various options and processes set out in this chapter, while also guiding the client with regard to the appropriate protections provided by contractual and legal rights, so that the client is positioned to obtain the relief to which it is entitled.
-Much is said and written about the unhappiness of the construction industry with the costs associated with legal processes and thus with their lawyers; however, the simple reality is that sound legal advice from qualified construction lawyers who are familiar with all these processes and who share with their clients a passion for successful construction projects is the least expensive and best use of construction lawyers.
+However, the timing hardly presents that party with the best value that can be achieved with legal counsel: that best value occurs when legal counsel is part of the team from the very beginning of the project, as a guide through the various options and processes set out in this chapter, while also guiding the client with regard to the appropriate protections provided by contractual and legal rights, so that the client is in a position to obtain the relief to which it is entitled.
+Much is said and written about the unhappiness of the construction industry with the costs associated with legal processes and thus with their lawyers; however, the simple reality is that sound legal advice from qualified construction lawyers who are familiar with all these processes, and who share with their clients a passion for successful construction projects, is the least expensive and best use of construction lawyers.

 As stated early on in this chapter, problems during construction projects should not automatically develop into claims and disputes.
 Methods are available to help the project team avoid solvable problems becoming formal dispute resolution processes.
 These methods allow the participants, indeed with the aid of their attorneys, to maximise the opportunities to solve problems efficiently from the first days of the project, to build on those solutions to establish problem-solving as the norm for the project, and to focus more of their efforts on the achievement of a successful project rather than successful arbitration or litigation.

 1 Robert S Peckar is a founding partner and Denis Serkin is a partner at Peckar & Abramson PC.